 We love the look and functionality of zippers.
 But many of us are not crazy about installing them.
 To get good, you gotta jump in.
 Let’s start with a conventional zipper, where the fabric meets along the center of the zipper teeth.

-We used gorgeous Renaissance Ribbons to hold the zippers in place on these go-anywhere 6” x 9” pouches.
+We used gorgeous Renaissance Ribbons to hold the zippers in place on these handy 6” x 9” pouches.
 Clear vinyl on the front lets you easily glance at the contents.
 There’s even a free pattern to create the rounded corners.

 Two coordinated pouches designed to clip together.
 Use one or both.
 Turn them into a mini shoulder bag or ditch the strap and toss one or both into a larger tote.
 Stash money and cards in one, make-up and extras in the other.